United States Senate Democratic Steering and Outreach Committee: History

+The committee has operated under several names throughout its history, previously known as the Senate Democratic Steering and Coordination Committee before being renamed the Senate Democratic Steering and Outreach Committee.

 In November 2008, following that year's presidential election, the committee, whose responsibilities include proposing chairmanships and committee assignments to be ratified by the Democratic caucus, considered stripping Connecticut senator Joe Lieberman of his Chairmanship of the United States Senate Committee on Homeland Security and Governmental Affairs after he endorsed Republican senator John McCain in his 2008 presidential campaign.
-Many within the caucus expressed disappointment over his fervent support for McCain and his questioning of then-Democratic senator Barack Obama's qualifications to run for the position.
+Many within the caucus expressed disappointment over his fervent support for McCain and his questioning of then Democratic senator Barack Obama's qualifications to run for the position.
 Ultimately, the caucus voted 42–13 to allow Lieberman to retain his chairmanship while sanctioning him to be removed from the United States Senate Committee on Environment and Public Works.

+Following the 2014 midterm elections, in which Democrats lost their Senate majority, then-Minority Leader Harry Reid appointed Minnesota senator Amy Klobuchar as chair of the committee.
+Reid tasked Klobuchar specifically with finding common ground with the incoming Republican majority, with the role focused on working with business groups and outside organizations to develop the Democratic policy agenda.

 In November 2016, after Democrat Hillary Clinton lost the 2016 United States presidential election, then-Senate Democratic Leader-elect Chuck Schumer announced Bernie Sanders would fill the newly established position of Outreach Chair in the committee.
 Sanders came to prominence during the 2016 Democratic Party presidential primaries and his appointment was seen as a broader acknowledgment of his role in galvanizing the electorate.
 This made Sanders the first independent to hold a leadership position within the Democratic Party.

+Following the 2024 Senate elections, in which Democrats again fell into the minority, the committee was reorganized and renamed the Senate Democratic Steering and Policy Committee.
+Klobuchar was elevated to chair of the renamed committee, becoming the No. 3 Democrat in Senate leadership.
+Sanders was retained as Chair of Outreach, Catherine Cortez Masto of Nevada as Vice Chair of Outreach, and Jeanne Shaheen of New Hampshire as Vice Chair of the Steering and Policy Committee.